Fake News Detection on News-Oriented Heterogeneous Information Networks through Hierarchical Graph Attention: Related Work

 \subsection{GNNs and Network Embedding}

 Graph Neural Networks (GNNs) for representation learning of graphs learn nodes' effective feature vectors through a recursive neighborhood aggregation scheme \cite{XHLJ10}.
 Kipf et al. \cite{TM17} propose Graph Convolutional Network (GCN).
 Graph Attention Network (GAT) \cite{VCCRLB18} first imports the attention mechanism into graphs.
 However, the above graph neural networks are presented for the homogeneous graphs.
 Wang et al. \cite{WJSWCYY19} consider the attention mechanism in heterogeneous graph learning through the model HAN.
-However, meta-path as a handcrafted feature limits HAN, and HAN ignores the use of node contents carried by different types of nodes.
+However, meta-path as a handcrafted feature limits HAN, and HAN ignores node contents carried by other types of nodes.
 The learned embeddings from network embedding methods can be applied to the downstream tasks \cite{WJSWCYY19}.
-Some models have been proposed to deal with homogeneous networks including the random walk based methods \cite{WPMDJ18}, the matrix factorization based methods \cite{MPJZW16,XPJJWS17}, the deep learning-based methods \cite{DPW16}.
+Some models have been proposed to deal with homogeneous networks, including the random walk based methods \cite{WPMDJ18}, the matrix factorization based methods \cite{XPJJWS17}, the deep learning-based methods \cite{DPW16}.
 In order to handle the heterogeneity, metapath2vec \cite{YNA17} samples random walks under the guidance of meta-path on heterogeneous graphs.
-SHNE~\cite{ZSC19} considers the heterogeneous networks as attributed graphs and jointly optimizes through heterogeneous SkipGram and semantic encoding.